danielamoreno699/leaderboard-table-app/README.md

 # 📖 to do list <a name="about-project"></a>

-**leaderboard is an app that uses async and promises to get Api data**
+**leaderboard is an app that uses callback functions to get data from the API.
+It uses Async and await to retrieve data.
+Here I implemented the POST and GET method**

 ## 🛠 Built With <a name="built-with"></a>